q-viper/q-viper.github.io/_posts/2020-05-31-image-processing-class-from-scratch-on-python.md

 # 1 Writing a Image Processing Codes from Python on Scratch

 What will you do when you suddenly think about `Convolutional Neural Networks from Scratch` while serving cows?
-For me, i wrote some codes for image processing before thinking about those codes.
-Once again i am not going to write another `OpenCV` here.
+For me, I wrote some codes for image processing before thinking about those codes.
+Once again I am not going to write another `OpenCV` here.

-## 1.1 What am i using?
+## 1.1 What am I using?
 * `Numpy` for array operations
 * `imageio` builtin library for reading image
 * `warnings` to show warning